 How to organize recipes so you can actually find and use them!
-Here are the best ways to organize your recipes from all sources.
+Here are the best ways to organize and categorize your recipes from all sources.

 I don’t know about you, but I have recipes all over the place.
 There are all the ones I’ve saved on Pinterest, tore out of magazines, and bookmarked on my computer.